HugeLabs/scenarios-helm/use/step0/text.md

 Inspect Kubernetes environment.

 <!-- Speaker script:
 Let's take a look at the environment we'll be working in.
-We are using a Kubernetes cluster with a single node.
-And we have Helm installed and configured in this cluster.
 -->

 <details><summary></summary>